contensis/contensis.github.io/docs-src/entries/multi-language-support.md

 > **Note**: The default language is set at project level and cannot be changed once created.

-## Translation workflow
-Entry translation follows a strict workflow and entries can only be created in another language once there is a published version of the default language.

-This workflow ensures that as the default content is updated, authors of different languages will see that a change has been made.
-The change will be highlighted by the entries workflow state e.g. an entry is *Awaiting Translation*.

 ## Supported languages
 We support the following languages in Contensis.